syamilisn/System-Software-and-Compilers-Repo/README.md

 lab 3,4:
 Command for executing curses.h as alternative for conio.h:
-1. cc - w -o lab4 lab4.c -lncurses
+1. cc -w -o lab4 lab4.c -lncurses
 2. ./lab4

 where,